Dimitrios-Kafetzis/DistributedTransformerInferenceSimulator/README.md

 # Distributed Transformer Inference Simulator

-A Python-based simulation framework for resource-aware, distributed Transformer (https://arxiv.org/html/1706.03762v7) inference.
+A Python-based simulation framework for resource-aware, distributed Transformer model (Decoder-only) inference.
 This simulator is designed to model and optimize the inference of Transformer models across heterogeneous environments such as edge clusters, distributed edge networks, and hybrid cloud-edge deployments.

 ---